kerrygilbert/themeless/README.md

 themeless
 =========

 A tool for browsing / filtering tumblr feeds without annoying themes.
-Some day soon, I'd like to adapt this into a Chrome extension
+Some day soon, I'd like to adapt this into a Chrome extension.

 ### Getting Started